-New for 2016!
-We’re introducing a new way for residents to help with Elections.
-Residents who are unable to work a full day as an Officer of Election and high school students can volunteer as an Election Concierge either before Election Day at one of our In Person Absentee Voting centers or at polling places on Election Day.
+Residents who are unable to work a full day as an Officer of Election and high school students can volunteer as an Election Concierge either before Election Day to help with In Person Absentee Voting or at polling places on Election Day.
 Shifts will last 2-4 hours, and do require standing most of the time.
 Training will be required.

 What will you do